JayVii/Blog/docs/Trivial-Statistics/001_decline-of-influence-over-spatial-distance.md

 It should be clear, that this indicator is problematic in multiple ways.
-The influence is assumed to be of the same form for all Germany, however it is not certain, that this reflects the reality.
-Also, an inverse course was assumed, however this decision was not based on empirical research of theoretical indication, but rather convenience.
+The influence is assumed to be of the same form for all Germany, however it is not certain that this reflects the reality.
+Also, an inverse course was assumed, although this decision was not based on empirical research or theoretical indication, but rather convenience.
 Additional research has to be done in order to clarify, which form the gradual reduction of influence has.
 Thus *WESI* should be seen as an approximation and proof of concept at best.